$\delta$-Forms on Lubin--Tate Space: Intersection Theory

 Assume for a moment that $λ$ can be presented in the tropical coordinates $(g_1,\ldots, g_d)$, i.e. assume that there exists a smooth function $λ'$ on $\mbR^d$ such that $λ = t_g^*(λ')$.
 Then \eqref{eq:key_push_forward_identity} follows directly from Prop. \ref{prop:reg_sequence_statement} and the projection formula.
 The technical point of Lem. \ref{lem:key_Green_current} is that $λ$ admits such a presentation only locally.

 Our proof below is of the following kind.
 For each point $s\in \Sigma(K\cap Z, f\times g)$, we pick a tropical presentation of $λ$ near $s$.
 By Prop. \ref{prop:reg_sequence_statement}, there is a $C>0$ such that this presentation is ``homogeneous in direction of each function $v(f_i)$'' as long as $v(f_i)>C$.
-Taking suitable push forwards and sums then gives statement \eqref{eq:key_push_forward_identity}.
+Taking suitable pushforwards and sums then gives statement \eqref{eq:key_push_forward_identity}.

 \begin{proof} Both sides of \eqref{eq:key_push_forward_identity} are polyhedral currents on $(C,\infty)^r\times \mbR^d$, so the claimed identity may be obtained locally in the following sense.
 Write $T = T(K\cap Z, g)$ which agrees with $t_{g,*}(\Sigma(K\cap Z, g))$ by \eqref{eq:rel_trop_skeleton}.
 Fix a point $t$ in the support of $t_{g,*}(λη\vert_{\Sigma(K\cap Z,g)})$, which is some polyhedral current on $T$.
 Our aim is to find $C_t> 0$ and a neighborhood $W_t$ of $t$ such that \eqref{eq:key_push_forward_identity} holds on $(C_t, \infty)^r \times W_t$.
 Because $t_g(\Supp(λη\vert_{\Sigma(K\cap Z,g)}))$ is compact, we can then cover it by finitely many such $W_t$, take $C$ as the maximum of the corresponding $C_t$, and the proof is complete.